ivishalvarshney/djangoREST/README.md

 # djangoREST
 This repo have python django 2.1 framework with REST features.
-This is mostly for the beginners who want to integrate django-rest-framework.
+This is mostly for the beginners who want to integrate django-rest-framework and want to work on rest API's.

 ###### Prerequisites :
 1)	Python version >= 3.6.5